Smithsonite

 Is smithsonite a rare mineral?

-What chakra is smithsonite?
+What chakra is smithsonite associated with?

 Natural smithsonite for sale in our gem shop